stat157/homework-01/README.md

       ![setting you memory for 1G](https://raw.github.com/lauraccunningham/homework-01/master/images/2%20increaseTo1GofData.png)
       - Select the Ubuntu Server Image from your downloads folder
       - Accept Defaults for VirtualBox
-      - ** Note:  Left ⌘ (Command Key, http://en.wikipedia.org/wiki/Command_key) directly refers to the key ⌘ceft of your space bar on the keyboard. **
+      - ** Note:  Left ⌘ (Command Key, http://en.wikipedia.org/wiki/Command_key) directly refers to the ⌘ key left of your space bar on the keyboard. **
       ![setting you memory for 1G](https://raw.github.com/lauraccunningham/homework-01/master/images/3%20importantToLKnowAbout.virtualBoxAutoCaptureFeature%20hitLeftCommandToReleaseMouseAndKeyBoard.png)
             - Becareful for accepting all defaults for setting up the virtual machine.
 There are two instances you should make sure you are changes during this process
                   ![first unaccepted default](https://raw.github.com/lauraccunningham/homework-01/master/images/4%20doNotAcceptDefault.time1.png)